-If you would like to offer an Access to HE Diploma with us, the first thing you need to do is to become an approved Open Awards provider.
+If you would like to offer an Access to HE Diploma with us, the first thing you need to do is become an approved Open Awards provider.
 This involves completing a simple Provider Recognition Application form that asks you to provide us with information on how you plan to develop, deliver and manage your courses.

-All information requested is mandatory and required to ensure that we comply with our regulatory obligations with the QAA.
+All information requested is mandatory and required to ensure that we comply with our regulatory obligations with QAA.
 The process will review the information provided, along with relevant policies and procedures, against Open Awards' policies and procedures, and QAA Licensing Criteria.
 The approval process is robust, whilst aiming to minimise the administrative burden on you as a provider.

-The process to become an approved provider with Open Awards is outlined below:
+The process to become an approved provider with Open Awards is outlined below and you can find out more regarding prices here.